digidotcom/xbee-micropython/samples/bluetooth/gap_connect_discovery/README.md

 Run
 ---

-The example will need to be configured, Enter the BLE address and address type of the peripheral device.
-After, compile and launch the application.
+The example needs to be configured.
+Enter the BLE address and address type of the peripheral device.
+After configuration, compile and launch the application.
 The sample starts out printing the remote BLE address:
 `Attempting connection to: xx:xx:xx:xx:xx:xx`
 Once the connection is made a `connected` message will be printed followed by